Why caption your videos?

 - To preview a caption’s timing, click on the play button (or press the space once you have selected the video).

 - Adjust the font, size, and alignment by pressing on Aa button.

 - Once you have finished entering your subtitles, click “finalise Video” on the bottom left hand side.

-This tool is very useful and an easy way to create subtitles, it doesn’t a a marketing plan for when you just want to download the srt file.
+This tool is very useful and an easy way to create subtitles.
 It’s easy to access on laptops, computers and phones.
-The program has a free version with the only limitation being how many minutes you can can use per video meaning that the length of the video is taken from the amount of minutes you have, you are given 10 minutes free and an added 2 minutes per month.
-This is great for short and/ or on the go videos.
+There is a free version, with a limitation on how minutes you can use.
+You get 10 minutes free and an added 2 minutes per month.
+This is great for short and/ or on-the-go video captioning.

 Kapwing is a free online captioning tool, ideal if you are editing videos that are on your desktop.
 It’s purely a captioning app, so there are no fancy add-ons.

 How to add captions to video using Kapwing:

 - Go to https://www.kapwing.com/caption-video and upload a video from your files or paste a URL.

 - Start by typing your first subtitle in the box labeled below.

 - Then set markers for how long the caption will be visible.
 Do this by sliding the white toggles to the proper time.